Indianapolis Colts: Facilities

-After 24 years of playing at the RCA Dome, the Colts moved to their new home Lucas Oil Stadium in the fall of 2008.
+After 24 years of playing at the RCA Dome, the Colts moved to their new home Lucas Oil Stadium in the late 2008.
 In December 2004, the City of Indianapolis and Jim Irsay agreed to a new stadium deal at an estimated cost of $1 billion (including the Indiana Convention Center upgrades).
 In a deal estimated at $122 million, Lucas Oil Products won the naming rights to the stadium for 20 years.

 Lucas Oil Stadium is a seven-level stadium that seats 63,000 for football.
 It can be reconfigured to seat 70,000 or more for NCAA basketball and football and concerts.
 It covers 1.8 e6sqft.
 The stadium features a retractable roof allowing the Colts to play home games outdoors for the first time since arriving in Indianapolis.
 Using FieldTurf, the playing surface is roughly 25 ft below ground level.
 In addition to being larger than the RCA Dome, the new stadium features: 58 permanent concession stands, 90 portable concession stands, 13 escalators, 11 passenger elevators, 800 restrooms, HD video displays from Daktronics and replay monitors and 142 luxury suites.
-The stadium also features a retractable roof, with electrification technology developed by VAHLE, Inc. Other than being the home of the Colts, the stadium will host games in both the Men's and Women's NCAA basketball tournaments and will serve as the back up host for all NCAA Final Four Tournaments.
-The stadium hosted the Super Bowl for the 2011 season (Super Bowl XLVI) and has a potential economic impact estimated at $286 million.
+The stadium also features a retractable roof, with electrification technology developed by VAHLE, Inc. Other than being the home of the Colts, the stadium will host games in both the Men's and Women's NCAA basketball tournaments and will serve as the backup host for all NCAA Final Four Tournaments.
+The stadium hosted the Super Bowl for the 2011 season (Super Bowl XLVI).
 Lucas Oil Stadium has also hosted the Drum Corps International World Championships since 2009.